matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 ## The address space of this IPv6 subnet my_ipv6should be specified as follows: 2001:638:408:200:ff??:cafe::/96. (?? = lowest possible address.)
 #
 ## (5a) Is the size of this subnet sufficient?
 Justify your answer.
+Yes, (128 - 96) = 32bits of address space is still available.

 ## (5b) Set up your IPv6 subnet  my_ipv6on your server serv-ws22.
 What is the mesh generation command?